HOW TO HOMESCHOOL LEGALLY IN ALABAMA

 The Religious Freedom Restoration Amendment (RFRA) gives religious home educators another legal means to protect their right to home school.
 If the parents’ free exercise of religion is substantially burdened by having to comply with the homeschool law, the parents may use the RFRA as a defense or file suit against the state.
 Under this statute, the burden is on the state to prove that its requirement “furthers a compelling state interest” and is the “least restrictive means” of fulfilling its interest that children be educated.
 This Act restores the highest protection of the individual’s right to freely exercise his religious beliefs taken away by the U.S. Supreme Court in its 1997 City of Boerne decision.
 521 U.S. 507

-This link contains the full text of Alabama SB 38: http://openbama.org/bill/9156/text
+This link contains the full text of Alabama SB 38: https://openbama.org/bill/9156/text

 HSLDA’s summary of Alabama Homeschool Law can be read here: https://www.hslda.org/hs101/AL.aspx?utm_source=HSLDA%20email&utm_medium=email&utm_campaign=Newsletter